zer0fl4g/Nanomite/readme.md

 + fixed some handle leaks
 + added f5 hotkey to attach dialog to reload the processlist
 + added type column in attach dialog
++ added state update when doing a trace
 + updated to qt 4.8.5
 + updated file open dialog to remove annoying messagebox for commandline